Psy-Fer/fast5_fetcher/README.md

 Following a self imposed guideline, most things written to handle nanopore data or bioinformatics in general, will use as little 3rd party libraries as possible, aiming for only core libraries, or have all included files in the package.

 In the case of `fast5_fetcher.py` and `batch_tater.py`, only core python libraries are used.
 So as long as **Python 2.7+** is present, everything should work with no extra steps.
-(Python 3 compatibility is coming in the next update)
+(Python 3 compatibility is coming in the next big update)

+##### Operating system:

 There is one catch.
 Everything is written primarily for use with **Linux**.
-Due to **MacOS** running on Unix, so long as the GNU tools are installed, there should be minimal issues running it. **Windows 10** however may require more massaging to work with the new Linux integration.
+Due to **MacOS** running on Unix, so long as the GNU tools are installed (see below), there should be minimal issues running it. **Windows 10** however may require more massaging to work with the new Linux integration.

 # Getting Started